alozta/RedisExperiments/README.md

 # RedisExperiments

-Redis connection which accepts hget queries and be able to store them in sorted set and hash format.
+Redis connection which can accept hget queries and be able to store them in sorted set and hash format.

 It can access time limited part of streaming data.

-###Output
+###Testing
 ![alt tag](https://i.imgur.com/doEYwFu.png)

-It describes streaming data at the top, and limited time and their field-value information below.
+~~It describes streaming data at the top, and limited time and their field-value information below.~~

+Redis pub/sub feature added.
+Now users can publish/subscribe messages over Redis.

 <br />
 <br />